ruthtempo/ruthtempo/README.md

 * Made in Barcelona
 * On summer 2021 I commited to become a Web Developer and slowly :snail:  but steadily :muscle: I'm getting closer to that goal everyday.
 * After finishing a 580h bootcamp with focus on VueJS, I wanted to check out other frameworks and that's when I fell for the combo ReactJS + Typescript.
-* I am very lucky :pray: to have an experienced Sofware Engineer [/kruschid](https://github.com/kruschid) as my mentor, turning my learning process into something very enriching.
+* I am very thankful :pray: to have an experienced Sofware Engineer [/kruschid](https://github.com/kruschid) as my mentor, turning my learning process into something very enriching.

 <br>
 <p align="center">